ilanschnell/bitarray/README.md

 `int2ba(int, /, length=None, endian=None, signed=False)` -> bitarray

-Convert the given integer into a bitarray (with given endianness, and no leading (big-endian) / trailing (little-endian) zeros), unless the `length` of the bitarray is provided.
+Convert the given integer to a bitarray (with given endianness, and no leading (big-endian) / trailing (little-endian) zeros), unless the `length` of the bitarray is provided.
 An `OverflowError` is raised if the integer is not representable with the given number of bits.
-`signed` determines whether two's complement is used to represent the integer.
+`signed` determines whether two's complement is used to represent the integer, and requires `length` to be provided.
 If signed is False and a negative integer is given, an OverflowError is raised.